-In order to attract and retain a high level of executive talent, the HR&C Committee has historically targeted total executive compensation levels in the median range of automotive manufacturing and industrial companies, whose operational, corporate finance and other activities are considered comparable to those of the Corporation.
+In order to attract and retain a high level of executive talent, the HR&C Committee has historically targeted total executive compensation levels in the median range to above-mid range of automotive manufacturing and industrial companies, whose operational, corporate finance and other activities are considered comparable to those of the Corporation.
 This is not a rigid requirement and discretion exists to take into account trends and/or challenges in the automotive industry.
-The HR&C Committee has established this median range despite the fact that the global automotive power train and component sector in Canada is extremely complex and challenged and exceptionally competitive and that the Corporation must have superior talent in order to deal with these challenges and to accomplish its strategic objectives.
+The HR&C Committee has established this range because the global automotive power train and component sector in Canada is extremely complex, constantly challenged, exceptionally competitive and also because the Corporation must have superior talent in order to deal with these challenges and to accomplish its strategic objectives.

 In furtherance of the compensation objectives outlined above, the Committee compares executive compensation levels with those of other North American auto companies.
 This benchmarking is done with respect to base salary and annual bonus.
-This process was most recently undertaken in 2009 with the assistance of Mercers.
+This process was most recently undertaken in 2010 with the assistance of Mercers.
 This provided guidance to the Committee on executive compensation and allowed the Committee to evaluate market compensation information and ensure that the compensation approach and structure is appropriate and reflects compensation trends in the market place.
-Regarding its compensation deliberations in respect of the 2011 fiscal year, the Committee determined that the current level of compensation was appropriate for the circumstances of the automotive industry and the position of the Corporation.
+Regarding its compensation deliberations in respect of the 2012 fiscal year, the Committee determined that the current level of compensation was appropriate for the circumstances of the automotive industry and the position of the Corporation and no adjustments were recommended.

-For 2010 the HR&C Committee quantified and reviewed all elements of the compensation of the Corporation's executives named in the Summary Compensation Table, below (the "Named Executive Officers" or "NEOs").
+For 2011 the HR&C Committee quantified and reviewed all elements of the compensation of the Corporation's executives named in the Summary Compensation Table, below (the "Named Executive Officers" or "NEOs").
 The Committee also quantified and reviewed the projected payouts to the Named Executive Officers and payouts resulting from their termination and under the Corporation's Share Option Plan and other payouts.
-The Committee reviewed all of this information at two meetings held in November 2010 when the financial results for the fiscal year were known to ensure that it had complete understanding of each element of the compensation arrangements in effect for the NEO's, including an understanding of the "total" current executive compensation including future commitments.
+The Committee reviewed this information at two meetings held in November 2011 when the financial results for the fiscal year were known to ensure that it had complete understanding of each element of the compensation arrangements in effect for the NEO's, including an understanding of the "total" current executive compensation including future commitments.

-The HR&C Committee believes that the total compensation packages of the Corporation's executive officers are appropriate in light of the Corporation's overall performance during 2010 given the recovery from the drastic upheavals and insolvencies experienced in the automotive sector in 2009 and the significant improvement in the Corporation's earnings, cash position and continuing cost reduction initiatives during the year.
-The HR&C Committee also considered the Corporation's share price performance as a factor in its compensation determinations.
-It undertook a comparison of the Corporation to its peer companies and the HR&C Committee recognizes that the Corporation's share price is partly influenced by the prospects of the entire automotive sector.
+The HR&C Committee believes that the total compensation packages of the Corporation's executive officers are appropriate in light of the Corporation's overall performance during 2011 given the recovery from the drastic upheavals and insolvencies experienced in the automotive sector in 2009 and the significant improvement in the Corporation's earnings, cash position and continuing cost reduction initiatives during the year.
+The HR&C Committee also considered the